TMD Evolution Study of the $\cos 2 \phi$ Azimuthal Asymmetry in Unpolarized $J/\psi$ Production at EIC: TMD evolution implementation

 Beyond tree level, the TMDs and SFs, become scale dependent which governs the TMD evolution \cite{Collins:1981uk}.
 Implementing TMD evolution is more easily done in impact parameter space, where convolutions become simple products.
 In general, we can write

 where $b_{T}$ is the conjugate of momentum $q_{T}$. $\hat{W}$ consist of three factors:

-Here $\Ha$ denotes the hard part, $\hat{A}$ and $\hat{B}$ the Fourier transformed TMD and SF, respectively, $\mu$ the renormalization scale and $\zeta$ the rapidity variable.
-The latter arises due to the required regularization of lightcone divergences from lightlike Wilson lines \cite{Collins:1981uk}.
+Here $\Ha$ denotes the hard part, $\hat{A}$ and $\hat{B}$ the Fourier transformed TMD and SF, respectively, $\mu$ the renormalization scale and $\zeta_{A/B}$ the rapidity variables.
+The latter arises due to the required regularization of lightcone divergences from lightlike Wilson lines \cite{Collins:1981uk}, although in this case there are no such divergences associated to the SF \cite{Sun:2012vc,Echevarria:2019ynx}.
+The natural choice to minimize large logarithms in $\zeta_{A/B}$ will be $\zeta_A = Q^2, \zeta_B=1$, similar as in \cite{delCastillo:2021znl} for open heavy quark pair production in electron-proton collisions.

 The Fourier transforms of $f_{1}^{g}$, $h_{1}^{\perp g}$ and $\Delta^{[n]}_{(h)}$ are defined as follows:

 In terms of these functions the convolutions can be written as:

 where we suppressed the dependence on $\zeta$ and $\mu$.